Understanding Document Management

 When you select ZIP, the data is exported as a .zip file.
 The files are organized into folders similar to the predefined classification structure in which the documents are displayed.

-When you select CSV, the table data is exported as a .csv file containing the excel file.
-The Export dialog provides you options to separate the document data.
+When CSV is selected, the table data is exported as a .csv file, which can be opened using Excel.
+The Export dialog provides you formatting options for the comma-separated value file.

 ![]() |